nahnotnathan/esde-android-game-covers/README.md

 - **Free to Use:** All covers in this repository are completely free for personal use.

 ## Get Involved
-This is an interactive community project that has two ways to help:
+This is an interactive community project that has two great ways to participate:

 **1. Contribute**

 If you have moderate Photoshop & Illustrator skills and are comfortable using AI in your design work flow, you can easily help out in just a few minutes each week by contributing cover designs.

 **2. Request Your Favorites**

 Got a favorite game that we haven't designed yet?
 Let us know!
 We actively review suggestions made in the Pull Requests and prioritize suggestions with the highest vote count.

 ## Acknowledgements